-S_f is the first block not potentially available for allocation to a file.
+S_isize is the address of the first data block after the i-list; the i-list starts just after the super-block, namely in block 2; thus the i-list is $s_isize-2$ blocks long.
+S_fsize is the first block not potentially available for allocation to a file.
 These numbers are used by the system to check for bad block numbers; if an "impossible" block number is allocated from the free list or is freed, a diagnostic is written on the on-line console.
 Moreover, the free array is cleared, so as to prevent further allocation from a presumably corrupted free list.

 The free list for each volume is maintained as follows.
-The s_free array contains, in s_free[1], ..., s_free[s_nfree-1], up to 49 numbers of free blocks.
-S_free[0] is the block number of the head of a chain of blocks constituting the free list.
+The s_free array contains, in s_free [1], ..., s_free [s_nfree -1], up to 49 numbers of free blocks.
+S_free [0] is the block number of the head of a chain of blocks constituting the free list.
 The first long in each free-chain block is the number (up to 50) of free-block numbers listed in the next 50 longs of this chain member.
 The first of these 50 blocks is the link to the next member of the chain.
-To allocate a block: decrement s_nfree, and the new block is s_free[s_nfree].
+To allocate a block: decrement s_nfree , and the new block is s_free [s_nfree].
 If the new block number is 0, there are no blocks left, so give an error.
 If s_nfree became 0, read in the block named by the new block number, replace s_nfree by its first word, and copy the block numbers in the next 50 longs into the s_free array.
 To free a block, check if s_nfree is 50; if so, copy s_nfree and the s_free array into it, write it out, and set s_nfree to 0.
-In any event set s_free[s_nfree] to the freed block's number and increment s_nfree.
+In any event set s_nfree [s_nfree].